arosenkranz/scenarios/identifying-frontend-issues/01-getting-started/01-step.md

   **Line 25** will initialize Session Replay, a feature of RUM that allows you to replay a user's session and identify any issues they may encounter.

-7. Open the file `storedog-microsite/src/index.tsx`{{open}} to see how RUM is initialized in the React microsite.
+7. Open the file `discounts-frontend/src/index.tsx`{{open}} to see how RUM is initialized in the React app.

 8. Click the **Terminal** tab on the right.
 Let's set the environment variables for `applicationId` and `clientToken`.